 Warm transfers and SMS are core for SMB operations: missed calls, appointment reminders, human handoff.

-Guidance used for this post: Bland is a weak fit for many SMBs under $5k/month because common tools like warm transfer and SMS can be contract-gated in practice.
+Bland is a weak fit for many SMBs under $5k/month because common tools like warm transfer and SMS can be contract-gated in practice.
 That blocks real-world call flows.

 Self-hosting makes these implementable: